mohammedkhalilia/mohammedkhalilia.github.io/content/publication/compmed/index.md

 ---
-title: 'Wojood: Nested Arabic Named Entity Corpus and Recognition using BERT'
+title: 'Comprehend Medical: A Named Entity Recognition and Relationship Extraction Web Service'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Parminder Bhatia
-  - Mustafa Jarrar
+  - Busra Celikkaya
   - Mohammed Khalilia
-  - Sana Ghanem

-# Author notes (optional)
-author_notes:
-  - 'Data annotation'
+  - Selvan Senthivel
-  - 'Model design, training, annotation, publication'

-date: '2022'
+date: '2019'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2022-01-01T00:00:00Z'
+publishDate: '2019-01-01T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;